 I concur.
-A few years ago, when I worked with 0, The Oprah Magazine creative director Adam Glassman on an article about moms returning to work, he also categorized nude shoes as a “must-have.”
+A few years ago, when I worked with 0, The Oprah Magazine creative director Adam Glassman in an article about moms returning to work also categorized nude shoes as a “must-have.”

 Mathieson also recommends black patent-leather shoes because they’re versatile and work well on rainy summer days.